CristianMacedo/easynreport/README.md

 ## Pre-requisites

 -   Node.js (Version 10+)
--   NPM(Comes with Node.js by default) or Yarn
+-   NPM (Comes with Node.js by default) or Yarn

 ## How to use

 1. Clone or Download this repo
 2. Open terminal and navigate to the folder
-3. Install the dependencies `npm install` or `yarn install`
+3. Install the dependencies with `npm install` or `yarn install`
 4. Rename the `example.env` file to `.env`
 5. On `.env` Replace `REPLACE_WITH_YOUR_TOKEN` with your token (duuh...)
 (See [How to find my Bearer token?](#how-to-find-my-bearer-token))
 6. On `index.js` replace value after `startDate` with the start date for the report on the following format YYYY-MM-DD, e.g. 2020-01-25.
 7. On `index.js` replace value after `endDate` with the end date for the report on the following format YYYY-MM-DD, e.g. 2020-01-25.
-8. On `index.js` replace value after `endDate` with the type of report
+8. On `index.js` replace value after `type` with the type of report
     1.  'statement' for 'Extrato'
     2.  'summary' for 'Resumo de negociação'
 9. Run `node index.js`